 Among all the biblical contexts containing the word aviv, the only one that has the word barley is Ex 9:31.
 The other key verse, Lev 2:14, applies to all grains, not just barley.
-It is certainly true that barley is the first of the grains to ripen as the winter departs, but the word aviv is not defined clearly in the Tanak.
-The phrase chodesh ha aviv is open to some interpretation concerning what crops may apply and what state of growth is involved.
+It is certainly true that barley is the first of the grains to ripen in Israel as the winter departs, but the word aviv is not defined clearly in the Tanak.
+The phrase chodesh ha- aviv is open to some interpretation, but it is clear from the hail plague that aviv has a broad meaning.
+It is literally "month of the ears".

-I understand that those who are involved in promoting the use of barley alone strongly argue for the first appearance of "aviv" within Israel, but the Tanak is not explicit on this.
-The actual phrase chodesh ha aviv does not possess the detail of "first place in Israel to show it".
+Those who promote the use of barley alone strongly argue for the first appearance of "aviv" within Israel, but the Tanak is not explicit on this.
+The actual phrase chodesh ha-aviv does not possess the detail of "first place in Israel to show it".